zeen101/leaky-paywall-subscriber-downloads/readme.txt

 == Frequently Asked Questions ==

-= What are the minimum requirements for IssueM's Leaky Paywall - Media Download Obfuscator? =
+= What are the minimum requirements for IssueM's Leaky Paywall - Subscriber Downloads? =

 You must have: